topkecleon/telegram-bot-bash/examples/README.md

     run_filecontent.sh	- shown the content of new files in a named dir run_notify.sh - same as notify.sh
 ```
-**Note:** Output of system commands often contains newlines, each newline results in a a sepperate telegram message, see function send_telegram in
+**Note:** Output of system commands often contains newlines, each newline results in a telegram message, the function 'send_telegram' in
-mycommands.sh on how to avoid this.
+mycommands.sh avoids this by converting each newline to ' mynewlinestartshere ' before output the string.

 ### Use bashbot from external scripts

 **external-use** will contain some examples on how to send messages from external scripts to Telegram chats or users.

-#### $$VERSION$$ v0.7-pre2-2-g68afdbf
+#### $$VERSION$$ v0.7-pre2-3-ge0a6d38